carls113/RCAC-temp-hpc-exchange/docs/source/week1/unix.rst

 command-line environments, the UNIX "shell", and the C-programming language.

-Unix can also refer to a trademark, where other operating must conform to a certain set of standards to be considered a "UNIX" operating system.
+Unix can also refer to a trademark, where other operating systems must conform to a certain set of standards to be considered a "UNIX" operating system.